 The Confirm Wi-Fi Settings window will display your wireless settings.
+Make a note of this information so you can configure your Wi-Fi devices.
 Click Next to continue.

 The Saving Settings window will appear.

 To use the free mydlink service (mydlink.com or the mydlink Lite app), you must have an account.
 Select if you do have a mydlink account or if you need to create one.
 Click Next to continue.